jacktangsy/jacktangsy.github.io/_pages/research.md

 A table of contents has been added to facilitate my readers.

-I was a visiting undergraduate under the supervision of Professor [Yang Chen](https://yangchenfunstatistics.github.io/yangchen.github.io//), who provided invaluable guidance and taught me a lot about conducting research.
+I was a visiting undergraduate under the supervision of Professor <a href="https://yangchenfunstatistics.github.io/yangchen.github.io//" target="_blank">Yang Chen</a>, who provided invaluable guidance and taught me a lot about conducting research.

 Suggestions/Lessons for Conducting Research
 ====
-(The following points can also be found in the [document](https://jacktangsy.github.io/files/Understanding_of_Research.pdf) mentioned above.)
+(The following points can also be found in the <a href="https://jacktangsy.github.io/files/Understanding_of_Research.pdf" target="_blank">document</a> mentioned above.)

 - **Real Data.** Distribution shifts, misclassified instances, missing values, and weak signals (low signal-to-noise ratios) are commonly encountered in real-world data, which is totally different from "textbook examples".
 - **Attitudes toward Existing Literature.** Everyone makes mistakes.
 Good researchers should not completely trust the results from a paper without careful thought.
 It is sometimes necessary to verify the claims through hands-on implementation.